Pio-A/Lucian-A/README.md

 <a href="https://www.linkedin.com/in/puya-araban-76a2a521b/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I'm Lucian Araban, a final-year Cyber Security student with a strong passion for ethical hacking, digital forensics, and security automation.
+I'm Pio Araban, a final-year Cyber Security student with a strong passion for ethical hacking, digital forensics, and security automation.
 My goal is to transition into a cybersecurity role where I can apply my analytical skills to protect systems from evolving threats.

 ## Objective